projectpai/paicoin/doc/README.md

 ### OS X

-Drag PAIcoin-Core to your applications folder, and then run PAIcoin-Core.
+Drag PAI-Up to your applications folder, and then run PAI-Up.

 ### Need Help?